jezierski999/SpeedLimitDetector-Android-TensorFlow/README.md

 ### ⏱️ 4. **Performance and FPS**

 * If your FPS drops **below 10**, the app may become unusable
-* This typically happens on older or low-end phones
+* This typically happens on older or phones
-* Reduce resolution or number of detections to improve performance

 ---